sol1/icingaweb2-module-netbox/README.md

 imports Netbox devices from the Netbox API into the Director database.
 The sync rule "Devices" creates Icinga Host objects from the newly imported data in the Director database.

+### Linking netbox object in icinga
+If we wanted the details of a netbox site, lat/long for example, into a icinga host create a Import Source for the site and a sync rule that creates a Icinga hosts template with all the site details based on the site slug.

+Then in the device host object you will be able to import this site host template using the site slug that exists on the netbox device.

+Netbox site -> Icinga site host template (netbox site.slug object name) Netbox device -> Icinga device host with import for site host template (netbox device.site.slug)

 ## Property Modifiers